fleek-network/fleek-network-docs/references/Lightning CLI/file-permissions-and-ownership.md

 ## Set the configuration flag -c on the service unit file

-The following section assumes that a System service unit has been declared and you're using systemctl to control the service, as described in our [Systemd Service Setup](/docs/node/install#systemd-service-setup) install section.
+The following section assumes that a System service unit has been declared, and you're using systemctl to control the service, as described in our [Systemd Service Setup](/docs/node/install#systemd-service-setup) install section.

 Open and edit the **/etc/systemd/system/lightning.service** file.